TouK/nussknacker/docs/API.md

 ```

 ##Making your model jar discoverable
 Nussknacker uses [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) to register your model.
 When you package the jar please add the file `META-INF/services/pl.touk.nussknacker.engine.api.process.ProcessConfigCreator` containing FQN of class implementing`ProcessConfigCreator` interface.
 Exactly one implementation have to be provided.
-Any other case will result throws exception.
+Any other case will result in throwing an exception.

 ##Categories
 Each process is assigned to exactly one category.
 Each node can be accessible in many categories.
 Category defines if a node is accessible in process.